Proportion Calculator — How It Works & When to Use It

 - Scroll down to read the worked solution, including cross products.

-- Download your result as a TXT file or a CSV/Excel file for homework or reports.
+- Download your result as a TXT or CSV file for homework or reports.

-If your question is really about comparing two simple ratios, you may find the dedicated ratio calculator even faster.
-For money and instalment problems, you can continue the maths with our loan calculator or mortgage calculator.
+If your question is really about comparing two simple ratios, the dedicated Ratio Calculator may be even faster.
+For money and instalment problems, continue the maths with our Loan Calculator or Mortgage Calculator.

 Real-Life Examples Where Proportions Matter